 Gates’ route to the NFL has been well-chronicled.
-When he signed with the Chargers in 2003, he had not played football since his senior season at Central High School in Detroit.
-He began his collegiate career at Michigan State under the assumption that he could play both football and basketball.
-When the football coach relented, Gates chose to focus on hoops and decided it was best to leave the East Lansing campus.
-An up-and-down start to his basketball career sent him to three different schools before he finally found a home at Kent State, where in two seasons he helped lead the Golden Flashes to back-to-back Mid-American Conference championships and the Elite Eight of the 2002 NCAA Tournament.
+When he signed with the Chargers as an undrafted rookie in 2003, he had not played football since his senior season at Detroit’s Central High School.
+He began his collegiate career at Michigan State under the assumption that he could play both football and basketball, but when football coach Nick Saban relented, Gates chose to focus on hoops and decided it was best to leave the East Lansing campus.
+An up-and-down start to his basketball career sent him to three different schools before he finally found a home at Kent State.
+He played there two seasons and helped lead the Golden Flashes to back-to-back Mid-American Conference championships and the Elite Eight of the 2002 NCAA Tournament.
 Gates ended his career as the sixth-leading scorer in school history and in Feb.
 2010, he returned to the Kent, Ohio, campus to have his No. 44 jersey retired by the school.

 TRANSACTION HISTORY: Signed with Chargers, May 2, 2003…signed six-year contract Aug.
 22, 2005...signed new six-year contract through 2015, July 28, 2010.

-2006: Pro Bowl…first-team All-Pro by Associated Press, Sporting News, USA Today Sports Weekly, Pro Football Weekly and Professional Football Writers of America, Sports Illustrated, SportsIllustrated.com, and ESPN.com...All-AFC by PFW and PFWA...NFL.com All-Interview… second-longest career touchdown (57 yards) at San Francisco Oct.
+2006: Pro Bowl…first-team All-Pro by Associated Press, Sporting News, USA Today Sports Weekly, Pro Football Weekly and Professional Football Writers of America, Sports Illustrated, SportsIllustrated.com, and ESPN.com...All-AFC by PFW and PFWA...NFL.com All-Interview…then-second-longest touchdown of career (57 yards) at San Francisco Oct.
 15…19-yard touchdown catch from Tomlinson in 21-14 win vs. Oakland Nov.
 26…Chargers Alumni Player of Week after 104 yards and two TDs Dec.
 10 vs. Denver...first-career 100-yard game and touchdowns vs. Broncos…leading receiver in Jan.
 14 AFC Playoffs vs. New England.

-2005: Pro Bowl starter…first-team All-Pro by Associated Press, Sporting News, Sports Illustrated and SportsIllustrated.com, ESPN.com, Pro Football Weekly and Professional Football Writers of America, and USA Today Sports Weekly…Chargers co-Offensive Player of Year…Pro Football Weekly Midseason All-Pro…tied team record for catches by tight end (89) and yards (1,101) were most by Bolts’ tight end since ’83 (Winslow)...second tight end in NFL history (Todd Christensen, ’83) with 1,100-yard, 10 touchdown season...23 touchdown catches between 2004-05, most ever by tight end over two-year span...did not play Week 1 vs. Dallas (roster exemption)…Chargers Alumni Player of Week after tying career-high with three touchdowns and season-high 10 catches and 145 yards Oct.
-30 vs. Kansas City...132 yards week later at New York Jets…27-yard touchdown catch for 14-3 lead over Buffalo Nov.
-20, but injured foot in third quarter and did not return… started following week at Washington and 24-yard catch on first play of overtime immediated preceded game-winning 41-yard touchdown run…123 yards vs. Miami Dec.
-11 to raise season total to new career-high of 997...career-high 13 catches vs. Dolphins, including eight-yard touchdown with :15 left in fourth quarter.
+2005: Pro Bowl starter…first-team All-Pro by Associated Press, Sporting News, Sports Illustrated and SportsIllustrated.com, ESPN.com, Pro Football Weekly and Professional Football Writers of America, and USA Today Sports Weekly…Chargers co-Offensive Player of Year…Pro Football Weekly Midseason All-Pro…tied team record for catches by tight end (89) and yards (1,101) were most by Bolts’ tight end since ’83 (Winslow)...second tight end in NFL history (Todd Christensen, ’83) with 1,100-yard, 10 touchdown season...23 touchdown catches between 2004-05 were most ever by tight end over two-year span...did not play Week 1 vs. Dallas (roster exemption)…Chargers Alumni Player of Week after tying career-high with three TDs among season-high 10 catches and 145 yards Oct.
+30 vs. Kansas City...132 yards week later at Jets…27-yard TD catch for 14-3 lead over Buffalo Nov.
+20, but injured foot in third quarter and did not return… started following week at Washington and 24-yard catch on first play of overtime immediately preceded game-winning 41-yard touchdown run by Tomlinson…career-best 13 catches for 123 yards vs. Miami Dec.
+11 to raise season yardage total to new career-high (997)...eight-yard touchdown catch with :15 left in fourth quarter.

-COLLEGE: Honorable mention Associated Press All-America as senior after averaging 20.6 points per game and 7.7 rebounds per game…first-team All-Mid-American Conference and runner-up for MAC Player of Year…sixth in school history with 1,216 points…spent first college semester at Michigan State...transferred to Eastern Michigan in Spring ’99, averaging 10.2 ppg and 7.4 rpg…attended College of Sequoias in 2000-01 but did not play…general studies major.
+COLLEGE: Honorable mention Associated Press All-America as senior at Kent State after averaging 20.6 points per game and 7.7 rebounds per game…first-team All-MAC and runner-up for MAC Player of Year…sixth in school history with 1,216 points…spent first college semester at Michigan State...transferred to Eastern Michigan in Spring ’99, averaging 10.2 ppg and 7.4 rpg…attended College of Sequoias in 2000-01 but did not play…general studies major.

-PERSONAL: Born in Detroit, Mich.…led Detroit Central High to Class A state championship as senior…first-team all-state in football and basketball.
+PERSONAL: Born in Detroit, Michigan…led Detroit Central High to Class A state title as senior…first-team all-state football and basketball.